What to Expect if You're New

 Q: Can I come to worship on days besides Sundays?

-A: Not exactly.
-This involves praying for sick people who are present and sick loved ones we carry in our hearts.
+A: This involves praying for sick people who are present and sick loved ones we carry in our hearts.
 For those present, the priest offers to lay hands on and anoint worshippers with holy oil while praying quietly for any named concerns.
 It's tranquil and intimate.
 We ask for God to intervene in our lives with comfort, hope, and healing, but we don't tell God what to do.
 We do our best to trust God to govern our lives be with us no matter what trials we might face.